wilfredinni/pysheetComments/unpublished/poetry_vscode_p1/projects-poetry-vscode-p1.md

 ### Removing Dependencies

-You know what, i changed my mind, this project will use nor *coo* nor *mypy*.
-Well start removing *coo*, a normal dependency of our project:
+You know what, I changed my mind, this project will use nor *coo* nor *mypy*.
+Start by removing *coo*, a normal dependency of our project:

 ```
 $ poetry remove coo